 1. Change CPA Review Courses

 It may be time to change your review material.
 Everyone has different preferences and ways of learning, so your CPA exam review course just may not be catering to your needs.
 When I started studying again, I realized that I was skimming a lot of the information during my review.
 Not because I knew the information well, but because it was just familiar and I thought I knew it.
 This was useless and wasted a lot of time.
-I never actually changed review material because I personally liked the Becker notes, but I did supplement it with other practice material.
+I never actually changed the review material because I personally liked the Becker notes, but I did supplement it with other practice material.

-I ended up using the Becker final review, Gleim, Wiley, and Ninja audio for the extra practice.
+But I did end up using the Becker final review, Gleim, Wiley, and Ninja audio for the extra practice.
 I wouldn’t recommend switching the materials you used as a foundation, but I would recommend going to other sources for practice to add to your foundation of knowledge.
 The extra practice is really what helped me pass each exam.

 Take a look at my Top 7 review course comparison chart to see which course could work as a supplement or a full change in review material.